Jiacheng-WU/DCDatalog/README.md

 # DCDatalog

 We are still cleaning up the code.
-We will release the code soon.
+We will release codes or binaries soon.